FREQUENTLY ASKED QUESTIONS

 Westcliff Institutional Review Board

-Mission: The mission of the Westcliff University IRB is to ensure the ethical treatment of human and animal participants in the conduct of any and all research by any individual affiliated with Westcliff University, in accordance with the guidelines set forth in the Code of Federal Regulations (Title 45) and the Belmont Report.
+The mission of the IRB of Westcliff University is to ensure the ethical conduct of research by individuals affiliated with Westcliff University, in accordance with the guidelines set forth in the Code of Federal Regulations (CFR) and The Belmont Report.

 IRB Applications